 FOLLOW US!
 North Carolina Recreational Therapy Association @OfficialNCRTA

 All sessions are currently pending CEU pre-approval by ATRA and NCTRC.
 A brochure of approved CEU sessions will be emailed to conference registrants prior to the conference.
-Information listed on initial brochure is subject to change.
+The information listed on the initial brochure is subject to change.
 In efforts to keep conference registration fees low, please use electronic copies or print the brochure and bring it with you to the conference.
 Limited printed brochures will be available on site.

 All conference attendees are required to register online.
 Payment may be made online by debit or credit card.
 On-site registration will also be available.
 Make all billing and payment inquiries to Alex Jones at alexjones.john@gmail.com.

 NCRTA is committed to providing an inclusive experience for all participants.
-In compliance of the ADA, should you require any accommodations to fully participate in the conference trainings, please e-mail NCRTA at ncrtaconference@gmail.com.
+In compliance with the ADA, should you require any accommodations to fully participate in the conference trainings, please e-mail NCRTA at ncrtaconference@gmail.com.
 We request that accommodation requirements be made by February 12th, 2019 so that we may fully meet your needs.

 HOTEL INFORMATION: